 Brunch has to be one of the hallmarks of relaxation.
 We think it’s the sheer indulgence of having woken up too late to have a regular breakfast (or perhaps like us you like to have both), and the knowledge that you can afford to spend the time stretching out the enjoyment to and through lunch.
 Brunch also has the best foodie combinations of breakfast and lunch.
 Needless to say, we see this joyful part of the spa experience as something to savour on a spa staycation.

-At this beautiful time of the year, many UK spas are blessed with blooming spa gardens.
+Many UK spas are blessed with blooming spa gardens that are perfect for summer spa staycations.
 So often we spend the holidays overseas and don’t get to experience enough time enjoying the beauty on our doorstep.
 Providing peace, tranquility and the healing powers of the great outdoors, a summer spa staycation is a good opportunity to explore the grounds and spa gardens of some of the best spa escapes as part of the experience.

 Sleep is such a big part of our wellbeing, and something so many of us struggle with, but a spa has all the tools to really help us get a good kip.
 For one, spa treatments, including massage, are an excellent way to relax the body and calm the mind, bringing you back into the moment and preparing you for a good sleep.
 We have definitely been known to nod off on the treatment table, which is just one of the reasons the soporific ambience of a good relaxation room holds so much appeal.
 Doze without a care in the world in the afternoon, and if you’re staying overnight, embrace the quiet and calm of a spa retreat knowing there’s no alarm to wake you in the morning.